Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Results

 \subsection{Purpose and Impact of Synthetic Data}

 We found that privacy preservation, followed by predictive modelling and data-quality enhancement, are the most popular objectives for the use of synthetic tabular data in healthcare.
-The most common diseases within the set of publications included in this review, for which synthetic health data is used, include those of the circulatory system, the nervous system, and neoplasms (Fig. \ref{fig:ICD9}).
+The most common diseases within the set of publications included in this review, for which synthetic health data are used, include those of the circulatory system, the nervous system, endocrine glands, and neoplasms (Fig. \ref{fig:Most_Common_Diseases_2026}).
 This may be driven by the popularity of the datasets, with MIMIC III\cite{johnson2016mimic} and MIMIC IV\cite{johnson2023mimic} being the most popular tabular and time-series health datasets.

-The widest-used repository is Physionet\footnote{https://physionet.org/}, where these datasets are held, a testament to the value this repository provides to the research community.
-At the same time, this also poses a risk of perpetuating possible biases in the Physionet resources itself (for example, underrepresentation bias) to a global user base.
+The most widely-used repositories are Physionet\footnote{https://physionet.org/} and UCI ML Repository\footnote{https://archive.ics.uci.edu/datasets/}, where most datasets are held, a testament to the value they provide to the research community.
+At the same time, this also poses a risk of perpetuating possible biases that may be present in the resources themselves (for example, underrepresentation bias) to a global user base.

 While there is some evidence to suggest that clinically oriented journals are also beginning to consider synthetic health data research, the majority of the articles are published in journals and conferences with a primarily technical focus.
 Most of the research in synthetic health data is carried out in North America, followed by Europe and Asia, which may be influenced by the availability of health data and data protection regulations necessitating the use of synthetic data.